MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-concept-identity-providers.md

 ### OAuth generic providers

+Azure supports generic OAuth2 identity providers which allow you to use your own providers.

+You can choose from two generic identity provider implementations which have different settings as shown below.

+> [!Note]
+> You use the settings described here when configuring the **OAuth Connection Settings** in the Azure bot registration application.

 The connection settings require the selection of an identity service provider.
 This section shows how to configure the connection for **Generic Oauth2** and **Oauth2 Generic Provider**.

 # [Generic OAuth 2](#tab/ga2)